Forging a Better Healthcare Supply Chain

 Ketan serves as Chief Operating Officer for HANDLE™.
 Ketan leads both the Financial and Operations Teams with the primary goals of building the infrastructure needed to manage growth, optimizing current and future business processes, and executing to the company’s overall financial goals.

 Prior to joining HANDLE™, Ketan served as the VP of Performance Management at SAP and Sr. Director of Operations at Oracle managing all of Oracle’s North America Reporting and Analytics Team as well as their Inside Sales Operations.
-Ketan also served as the Chief of Staff at BigMachines, a SaaS Software organization focused on Configure, Price, and Quote (CPQ), which was help privately by Vista Equity Partners and later sold to Oracle.
+Ketan also served as the Chief of Staff at BigMachines, a SaaS Software organization focused on Configure, Price, and Quote (CPQ), which was held privately by Vista Equity Partners and later sold to Oracle.
 Additionally, Ketan also has approximately 7 years of experience in Management Consulting and worked for GE in their Operations Management Leadership Program.

 Ketan holds both an Undergraduate and Master’s Degree from University of Louisville’s Speed Scientific School in Chemical Engineering.
 Additionally, Ketan also obtained his MBA from Northwestern’s Kellogg School of Management.